 Many people visit the Emergency Room when a call or visit to the doctor is really all they need.
 Waiting in the ER is not always the best choice and can cost as much as five times more than a visit to your doctor's office.
 The next time you're not sure whether to call the doctor or go to an emergency room, consider all of your options as a SummaCare member:

 Your PCP is your main point of contact for all your healthcare needs.
-He/she will coordinate your care and work directly with other providers in the network to assure you’re receiving the care that’s most appropriate for you.
-Your doctor knows your total health history and can treat you as a whole person, rather than just treating your immediate symptoms.
+They will coordinate your care and work directly with other providers in the network to assure you’re receiving the care that’s most appropriate for you.
+Your PCP knows your total health history and can treat you as a whole person, rather than just treating your immediate symptoms.
 Many doctors can be contacted after hours.
 Some even have evening office hours.
-Ask your doctor what you should do if you need after-hours care.
+Ask your PCP what you should do if you need after-hours care.

 Visit the WebMD Health Manager to check your symptoms, learn about specific health conditions or create a lifestyle improvement plan.
 Register today to receive personalized information, health news and online health coaching.